hrshammo/CSE--478-Fall-2023/Depression Detection/README.md

 ## Dataset
 You can access the dataset used in this project by following this [Suicide and Depression Detection ]( https://www.kaggle.com/datasets/nikhileswarkomati/suicide-watch?fbclid=IwAR1dNFNpod_tQCAV6iaBmoBDMSEq-5_LERu1xsTaydG8gNnS-KcdvB2Li54).
+**About Dataset**

+The dataset is a collection of posts from the "SuicideWatch" and "depression" subreddits of the Reddit platform.
+The posts are collected using Pushshift API.
+All posts that were made to "SuicideWatch" from Dec 16, 2008(creation) till Jan 2, 2021, were collected while "depression" posts were collected from Jan 1, 2009, to Jan 2, 2021.
+All posts collected from SuicideWatch are labeled as suicide, While posts collected from the depression subreddit are labeled as depression.
+Non-suicide posts are collected from r/teenagers.

+**License**

+CC BY-SA 4.0

+**Expected update frequency**

+Annually

 ## Flowchart
 Here is the project flowchart for a visual representation of how the system works: